daddykev/stardust-dsp/README.md

 # Click any release to start streaming
 ```

-## 🏗️ Ingestion Architecture
+## 🏗️ Architecture Overview

 ### Direct Pipeline Processing
-The platform uses a **direct pipeline architecture** for processing DDEX deliveries, chosen for its simplicity, debuggability, and cost efficiency:
+The platform uses a **direct pipeline architecture** for processing DDEX deliveries:

 ```javascript
 // Processing flow with transaction-based locking